GuloSolutions/gravityforms-nutshell-integration/README.txt

 == Installation ==

-1. Include the plugin in the main composer file under the package and require keys:
+* Include the plugin in the main composer file under the package and require keys:
-   ### package
    ```
    {
       "url": "https://github.com/GuloSolutions/gravityforms-nutshell-integration.git",